 The status of TrustFactory CA issued certificates is available via a CRL distribution point or an OCSP responder or both.
-These services are presented to Relying Parties within the Certificate.
+The URLs for these services are presented to Relying Parties within the Certificate.

 Revocation entries on a CRL or OCSP Response are not be removed until after the Expiry Date of the revoked Certificate.
-TrustFactory CAs may remove certificate details from a CRL when revoked Certificates pass their expiration date.